Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Related Works

-However, exploring a 3D unstructured environment and searching a hidden target with a visual drone swarm is more challenging since the 3D reward space is sparse and more constraints must be taken into consideration, such as continuous actions, limited observations and the scalability of the policy model.
-In our work, we addressed this challenging CTS problem for a visual drone swarm with only local visual perception, their own state and limited egocentric observations.
-The scalability of the policy model is achieved by introducing only a relative position measurement with the shortest distance as the egocentric observation.
+However, exploring a 3D unstructured environment and searching {for} a hidden target with a visual drone swarm is more challenging since the 3D reward space is sparse and more constraints must be taken into consideration, such as continuous actions, limited observations and the scalability of the policy model.
+Our work addressed this challenging CTS problem for a visual drone swarm with only local visual perception, individual state, and limited egocentric observations. {We improve scalability in our policy model by introducing a relative position measurement with the shortest distance as egocentric observation in multistage learning.}